 The 2022 midterms decided races for the U.S. House, Montana State Legislature, Montana Public Service Commission and various courts.
 The next statewide elections are in 2024, though there will be some local elections in 2023.

-A state court struck down 2021 laws that eliminated same-day voter registration and introduced new voter ID requirements, among other changes.
+A state court struck down 2021 laws that eliminated same-day voter registration on Election Day and introduced new voter ID requirements, among other changes.
 An appeal is pending with the Montana Supreme Court.

 Montana gained one seat in the U.S. House, as determined by population growth in the 2020 census.
 The new congressional redistricting plan may affect certain boundaries of your district and which candidates appear on your ballot.